juschan/sql_resources/README.md

 # SQL Resources

+"college.db" and "python_to_database.ipynb" were prepared by John Wong.
+(Thanks John!)
+"college_queries.sql" are for the DB Browser/sqlite3 exercises.

+The following are links to useful SQL-related resources.

 ### Learn or Challenge yourself on SQL through Games
 - [SQL Learning Game - Lost At SQL](https://lost-at-sql.therobinlord.com/)